FAQ's About the NAI Code

-The Code was first adopted in 2000, revised in 2008, and further revised in 2013.
+Prior to this latest significant revision for the 2020 Code, the Code was revised in 2008, and 2013 after its initial adoption in 2000.
 The Code is regularly reviewed in an effort to anticipate and respond to practical questions, technical and business process changes in our industry, and new issues raised by policymakers and advocates.
 These reviews resulted in non-material updates to the Code in 2015 and 2017.

 Who can enforce the NAI Code?